eegg/school-policies-and-procedures/src/safeguarding.rst

 Definitions
 -----------

+.. _physical abuse:
 Physical Abuse
-  Any kind of physical harm inflicted (with the exception of *Sexual Abuse* as defined below), which may be by way of:
+  Any kind of physical harm inflicted (with the exception of `sexual abuse`_ as defined below), which may be by way of:

   * hitting, punching, kicking, *&c.*
   * biting